EllieRichardsonJones/bookmark-manager/README.md

 ![IMG_20200210_140205__01](https://user-images.githubusercontent.com/41115973/74157283-ecd7af80-4c0f-11ea-8956-6c5f573b6156.jpg)

+In order to setup the bookmark_manager database and the bookmark_manager_test database you will need to so the following.

-In order to setup the database from scratch you will need to do the following steps:
+In order to setup the bookmark_manager database from scratch you will need to also do the following steps:
   1. Connect to psql
   2. Create the database using the psql command CREATE DATABASE bookmark_manager;
   3. Connect to the database using the pqsl command \c bookmark_manager;
+  4. Run the query saved in the file 01_create_bookmarks_table.sql

+In order to setup the bookmark_manager_test database from scratch you will need to also do the following steps:
+  1. Connect to psql
+  2. Create the database using the psql command CREATE DATABASE bookmark_manager_test;
+  3. Connect to the database using the pqsl command \c bookmark_manager_test;
-  4. Run the query we have saved in the file 01_create_bookmarks_table.sql
+  4. Run the query saved in the file 01_create_bookmarks_table.sql